 ISAs are a valuable tax-efficient wrapper into which to place cash all sorts of savings and investments.

-People often ask me “what’s best to invest in an ISA or a Pension?”
+People often ask; “What is best an ISA or a Pension?”

-You can very often invest in identical funds, experience the same tax efficient returns (and pay the same charges!) but the key difference is taxation.
+You can very often invest in identical funds, experience the same tax efficient returns but the key difference is taxation.
 Whilst you receive tax relief on pension contributions on the way in you are taxed on the way out as your pension income will be subject to Income Tax.
 ISAs do not receive tax relief but you can take 100% of the proceeds tax free so both have a role to play in your financial planning.

-As you can wrap the majority of assets in an ISA (Cash, shares, Funds, Bonds etc) and there are more tax benefits than having the same assets sat outside an ISA it is plain daft not to use your ISA allowance wherever possible.
+As you can wrap the majority of assets in an ISA (Cash, shares, Funds, Bonds etc) and there are more tax benefits than having the same assets sat outside an ISA it is sensible to use your ISA allowance wherever possible.

 ISAs are available to all UK residents over the age of 16 for cash ISAs and over 18 for stocks and shares ISAs.
 Designed to encourage longer term saving they are attractive to investors seeking a tax-efficient investment vehicle with the potential for higher returns.
 They offer a low minimum investment and no minimum holding period.